TataSrikanth/Optimize-Energy-Consumption-of-Steel-Manufacturing-Plant/README.md

-# 🔍 SVM Classification Web App
+# 🔍 Optimize Energy Consumption of Steel Manufacturing Plant

 This is a **Streamlit-based web application** that allows users to upload a CSV file and get predictions using a **Support Vector Machine (SVM)** classification model.